 14. Closet ideas: Get shoes up off the floor.

 As a general organizing rule, I like to keep items up off the floor as much as possible.
 I’m not always able to make it happen, but when I am, it makes everything look so much tidier.
 It’s also easier to keep the floor free of dust and grime.

-This shoe organizer from the IKEA ALGOT system helped to keep our floor clear in our last house.
-In our current house we store our shoes on shelves to keep them up out of the way.
+A shoe organizer from the IKEA ALGOT system helped to keep our floor clear in our last house.
+In our current house, we store our shoes on shelves to keep them up out of the way.

 15. Store shoes by type.

 And speaking of shoes, just like clothes, I find that it’s helpful to organize them by type to make it easier to find the pair we’re looking for.